asurazur/bisection-method-calculator/README.md

-# bisection-method-calculator
+# root-finding-tkinter-python
-This is a root finding calculator using Bisection Method with tkinter module for GUI and Python
+This is a root finding calculator using Bisection Method or Regula Falsi with tkinter module for GUI and Python

 ## 2 ways to run the program

     1. Run from script
-        make sure to have python installed in your device pip install -r requirements
+        make sure to have python installed in your device (Python 3.11.1) pip install -r requirements
         python main.py